chrisadkin/packer-golden-img-pipeline/README.md

 3. As part of the ```packer build``` process, the image metadata is pushed to a HCP Packer registry.

-4. Create a Terraform configuration that references the image in the HCP Packer registry via the [hcp-packer-terraform data source](https://developer.hashicorp.com/packer/docs/datasources/hcp/hcp-packer-image)
+4. Create a Terraform configuration that references the image in the HCP Packer registry via the [hcp-packer-terraform data source](https://developer.hashicorp.com/packer/docs/datasources/hcp/hcp-packer-image).

-5. Apply the configuration using Terraform.

 # Prerequisites
 ## Generic Prerequisites